Promotions and tenure appointments for Harvey Mudd College faculty were approved by the board of trustees and will become effective July 1, 2020.

 Jason Gallicchio (physics) specializes in experimental cosmology—the study of the origin and evolution of the universe—and quantum fundamentals, including quantum entanglement.

-Danae Schultz (biology) studies the African trypanosome, a protozoan parasite that causes sleeping sickness in humans and nagana in cattle.
+Danae Schulz (biology) studies the African trypanosome, a protozoan parasite that causes sleeping sickness in humans and nagana in cattle.

 Timothy Tsai (engineering) pursues research that lies at the intersection of signal processing, machine learning and music.